nischalshakya787/SyncPad/README.md

        npm run dev
        ```
 ### Usage:
-1. Sign up with a valid email address.
+1. Sign up
-2. Verify your email using the verification link sent to your inbox.
-3. Log in to your account.
+2. Log in to your account.
-4. Create a new document or open an existing one.
+3. Create a new document or open an existing one.
-5. Share the document link with collaborators.
+4. Share the document link with collaborators.
-6. Start editing and chatting in real-time!
+5. Start editing and chatting in real-time!